 Portable fans provide a blissful, battery-powered breeze that runs all night.
 A good camping fan will be lightweight, quiet, portable and able to attach to the tent’s floor, wall or ceiling.
-It is a good idea to get a fan with foam blades, since you’ll be using it in close quarters.
+Find fan with foam blades, since you will be using it in close quarters.
 Once you discover the pleasures of having a portable fan when camping in 100-degree weather, you will never leave home without it.

 8. Try Sleeping in a Hammock

 Hammock camping is another level of camping altogether.
 If you have a couple of trees to tie a hammock between, it is a great way to get full-body air circulation and have a fun vantage point of the world around you.